Green Star Energy is now Shell: What happens next?

 While customers with a Green Star Energy Perks Rewards account were originally able to receive points with Shell, it appears these rewards are no longer available.

 Shell rather has its own rewards programme that gives fuel discounts, as well as discounts on other products, such as hot drinks and snacks at Shell service stations.
 To benefit from these rewards, you will need to register for Shell Go+ on the supplier's website.

 Before being aquired by Shell Energy, customers were able to book smart meter installations on the Green Star website.
 If you did not have a Green Star smart meter installed, you will need to contact Shell to book an installation.

-Here at Selectra, we can also help to set you up with a smart meter, as well as a cheaper tariff.
 With a smart meter, you can track your energy consumption in near real-time.
-This can help you to cut back on your consumption and reduce your energy bills!
+This can help you to cut back on your consumption and perhaps help you reduce your energy bills.

 Submit Your Meter Reading

 Former Green Star Energy customers are no longer able to submit meter readings to Green Star over the phone nor online.
 You will need to submit the meter readings to the new supplier instead.
-If you have an ongoing meter reading dispute with Green Star, you should call the supplier on 0800 012 4510.
+If you need help finding their contact info you can visit Selectra’s Shell Energy contact details page.

 When your energy supply was transferred, Shell Energy should have informed you to start sending your electricity and gas meter readings each month (unless you have a smart meter, then your readings will automatically be sent).
 As with Green Star, you'll be able to submit meter readings through your new online account with Shell or via the app.